Abhioneb/Scrappy/README.md

 Sounds too good to be true, right?
 Well, that's exactly what our app is going to do.<br />
 SCRAPPY App is a LIVE 24x7 market place to buy and sell scrap from the comfort of your homes, without even moving an inch away from your TV.<br />
--The app is designed to facilitate the interaction between the scrapp Dealer and the actual person with valuable scrapp.<br />
+-The app is designed to facilitate the interaction between the scrap Dealer and the actual person with valuable scrap.<br />
 -User can easily add the scrap with image and quantity.<br/> -Our app solves the problem of not getting the actual worth price of Scrap.<br />
 -Buyer can request the seller to buy the scrap by the chat feature.<br />